The School for Good and Evil: Rise of the School for Good and Evil (2022)

 The twin School Masters, Rafal and Rhian, have ruled the School for Good and Evil for many years in harmony.
 After a streak of Good victories, however, Rafal, the Evil School Master decides to try and even the scales.
 The attempts drive the brothers apart, creating a rift that threatens the balance of Good and Evil in the Endless Woods.
+Rafal realizes that he is the Good brother and Rhian is the Evil one, but not before Rhian's Dean James Hook takes several students to kill the evil Peter Pan.
 Released in 2022.